Most interesting landmarks of Hawaii

 Throughout the late 19th century descendants of Europeans gained more and more influence until they organised overthrow of Hawaiian government in 1893.
 Since then Hawaii gradually turned into a part of Western world with typical styles of architecture while retaining unique Hawaiian features.

 - Aloha Tower – Hawai’i, Honolulu.
-Unusual and beautiful lighthouse.
-Built in Art Deco and Neo-Gothic style in 1925, 68 m high.
+This unusual and beautiful lighthouse was built in Art Deco and Neo-Gothic style in 1925.
+It is 56 m high with additional 12 m tall flag mast.

 - Mauna Kea Observatory – Hawai’i.
 Group of astronomical research facilities on the summit of Mauna Kea.
 In total here are 12 telescopes, each into separate building, some telescopes belong to the largest in the world.